timholy/IProfile.jl/README.md

 The larger `nsamples`, the more snapshots you can take, at the cost of larger memory requirements.

+Finally, note that you can accumulate the results of multiple calls, and view the combined results with these functions.
+If you want to start from scratch, use `sprofile_clear()`.

 ## Using the instrumenting profiler